COURSE DESCRIPTION

 Office Hours:

-• Mr. Stewart will be available in Office Hours for 30 minutes each week or by appointment
+• Mr. Stewart will be available in Office Hours for 30 minutes each week (schedule TBD) or by appointment

 Teacher-Student Interaction (Weekly):